vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 Of these accounts, only root has a password set.
 The password is not a “default” as it is specified by the administrator at installation.

 Local account passwords can be changed both manually and programmatically through product UIs and APIs, though it is recommended to leave the accounts locked.
-There are no provisions to automatically change or rotate passwords.
+The product does not automatically change or rotate these passwords.
 It is possible to manage these passwords using standard Linux commands outside of the product UIs and APIs.

 Accounts that are locked are locked through the UNIX standard method of replacing the password in /etc/shadow with a value incompatible with a SHA512 hash (such as ‘x’ or ‘!’ or ‘\*’).